ryersondmp/sa11y/README.md

 # Update log
 List of latest features and updates.

-## What's new in Sa11y V2?
+## What's new in Sa11y 2.0?
-Sa11y 2.0 is a complete re-write from scratch.
+Sa11y 2.0 is a complete rewrite from scratch.

 * 20+ additional test conditions (or tooltip messages).
 * Revised rulesets for _closer_ alignment with WCAG 2.1 criteria.